brunoroccia/Data-driven-for-Electric-Circuits/README.md

 It works on Matlab 7+ <br />
 A technical description of the implementation can be found in the following paper:

-Gebhardt, C.G., Roccia, B.A., Ceballos, Bossio, J.M., and Bossio, G.R., , "A framework for data-driven simulation of electrical circuits based on discrete-continuous optimization," submitted to IEEE Open.
+Gebhardt, C.G., Roccia, B.A., Bossio, J.M., and Bossio, G.R., , "A framework for data-driven simulation of electrical circuits based on discrete-continuous optimization," submitted to IEEE Open.

 -------------------------------------------------------------------------------